BrendonCurmi/FusionPixelmon/README.md

 ```

 To return the `fusionpixelmon.conf` config file back to the original, you can either delete it and it'll be created upon next server startup, or copy-paste the values from the [default config](https://github.com/BrendonCurmi/FusionPixelmon/blob/master/fusionpixelmon-core/src/main/resources/assets/fusionpixelmon/default.conf).

-## Known Issues
-- **all**: Using inventory mods (like InventoryTweaks) on an open GUI menu can break the menu or cause item duplications.

 ## Links
 - [Discord](https://discord.gg/VFNTycm)